Achievable logoAchievable logo

 (spoiler)

-Answer: E. If you apply the “and” test between each of the adjectives, you’ll find that it does the right job between “largest” and “spacious,” but not really any of the others.
-Remember: don’t try and force it to work; just see if it does.
+Answer: E. If you apply the “and” test between each pair of adjectives, you’ll find it works between “large” and “spacious,” but not between the other pairs.
+Don’t try to force “and” to work - just check whether it naturally fits.

 Remember this: